SAP/project-foxhound/README.md

 Taint tracking makes it possible to automatically detect client-side cross-site-scripting flaws in websites by marking certain attacker-controlled strings (e.g. `location.hash`) as tainted and notifying the user when tainted data reaches a set of predefined sinks (e.g. `eval()`, `.innerHTML`, ...).

+Foxhound has been successfully used for a wide range of academic studies (e.g., the [publications](https://github.com/SAP/project-foxhound/wiki/Publications) listed in the Wiki) as well as for security testing in industrial use cases.

 ## Usage

 If an insecure data flow is discovered by the browser, it will output a warning message to the JavaScript console and trigger the `__taintreport` event.